 You’ll experience superb conditions for windsurfing, with some of the best in Europe found at Klitmøller, on the West Coast.

-The world’s most-visited seasonal theme park
+Tivoli is the world’s most-visited seasonal theme park

 The ruined castle